RateCity.com.au

 - 4 min read

-You can build up a comfortable sum to meet your living expenses after retirement by investing regularly in a superannuation fund while you’re earning an income.
-When evaluating a superannuation fund, you may come across the terms industry and retail super funds.
-Let's see what these mean and how they differ.
+• You can build up a comfortable sum to meet your living expenses after retirement by investing regularly in a superannuation fund while you’re earning an income.
+This could be an industry super fund or a retail super fund, among other superannuation options.
+But what’s the difference between industry and retail super funds, and how can you best compare your super fund options?

 Industry superannuation funds

-In the past, only people employed in a specific industry could become members of that industry super fund.
-Today most industry super funds are open to the public.
+Today, most industry super funds are open to the public, allowing almost anyone to become a member.
 Industry super funds are usually run by trustee boards, made up of representatives from employer and employee organisations.

 Retail superannuation funds

 Retail super funds are managed by banks, financial institutions or investment firms.
-Some retail funds you may have come across include AMP superannuation, BT superannuation,
+Some of the retail funds you may have come across include:

-Colonial First State superannuation (owned by the Commonwealth Bank), MLC superannuation and OnePath superannuation from IOOF Holdings.
+Colonial First State superannuation (owned by the Commonwealth Bank)

 Industry vs retail super funds

-You’ll want to know how industry super funds and retail funds compare before you can decide which type of fund suits your goals.
+Are industry super funds better than retail?
+Before you choose a super fund, you’ll want to know how industry super funds and retail funds compare and decide which type of fund suits your goals.

 1. Returns